Epiphany: Ecce advenit

 Rosa-Johan Uddoh, Get up mate, we’re going to the protest, 2021

 The image of the three kings in bed is taken from the ca. 1480 Salzburg Missal.
-(In the original they’re inside an initial E, which introduces the text for the introit for the Feast of Epiphany, “Ecce advenit dominator dominus.”)
+(In the original they’re inside an initial E, which introduces the text for the introit for the Feast of the Epiphany, “Ecce advenit dominator Dominus.”)
 In the Middle Ages it was common for artists to depict the magi in bed together when they receive the angelic warning not to reveal the location of the baby Jesus to King Herod, who intends to harm him (Matt.
 2:12).
 There’s nothing sexual about it—it’s just a compositional practicality, to show the three men in one space, having the same dream at the same time.

 In Uddoh’s playful remix, she has a slew of Balthazars leaning over the bed to wake up their sleeping comrade so that he can join them in a protest for racial justice.